winter-cardinal/winter-cardinal-ui/README.md

 * WebGL 1.0 support
 * Promise support
-* Base64-encoded SVG for textures
+* Base64-encoded SVG support for textures
-	* IE11 does not support this
+	* IE11 does not support this.
-	* May not be required if your theme doesn't use it
+	* Not required if your theme doesn't use it
 * Stencil support

 ### License